A Closer Look at the Rasmussen University - Central Pasco Campus

-Students can enroll in any of Rasmussen College’s more than 40+ online programs through the Central Pasco campus and have access to many residential programs that include a mix of on-campus and online learning as well.
+Students can enroll in any of Rasmussen University’s more than 40+ online programs through the Central Pasco campus and have access to many residential programs that include a mix of on-campus and online learning as well.
 Programs are taught by qualified professionals across seven schools of study including Business, Design, Education, Health Sciences, Justice Studies, Nursing and Technology.

 In addition to the online program offerings, the Central Pasco campus will be a hub for on-campus instruction for several programs within the School of Nursing and School of Health Sciences.

 What resources and support services are offered at the Central Pasco campus?

 As we mentioned earlier, the Central Pasco campus is the largest in the Rasmussen University family with approximately 45,500 square feet of space—and with that comes plenty of fantastic amenities for students and staff alike.
 It hosts a top-of-the-line Simulation Center used for the school of Health Sciences and the School of Nursing programs.
 These include a labor and delivery, an ICU and a medical-surgical simulation room that give students the opportunity to learn in a safely controlled but realistic setting.
 Attached to these simulation rooms are two “control rooms” where instructors and students can observe the lab work of students.
 Once a simulation session is over, students and staff can head to one of two debriefing rooms across the hallway to review the experience.